Scalar-induced gravitational waves with non-Gaussianity up to all orders: Abstract

 \section{Abstract}

-Scalar-induced gravitational waves (SIGWs) are ubiquitous in many early-Universe processes accompanied by non-Gaussianity; hence, precise calculations of SIGWs involve a full understanding of non-Gaussianity.
+Scalar-induced gravitational waves (SIGWs) are ubiquitous in many early-Universe processes accompanied by non-Gaussianity; while Gaussian perturbation can generate significant SIGWs, computations of SIGWs can be significantly affected and enhanced if the scalar perturbations have some degree of non-Gaussianity; hence, precise calculations of these kinds of SIGWs involve a full understanding of non-Gaussianity.
 In this Letter, we propose to use the lattice simulations to directly calculate the energy density spectra of SIGWs with non-Gaussianity up to all orders.
 Our proposal has been first verified to match the existing semi-analytical results with non-Gaussianity, and then applied to more general cases, including high-order primordial non-Gaussianities, the logarithmic dependence in curvature perturbations, the curvaton model, and the ultra slow-roll model.
 We find that even a modest non-Gaussianity can significantly alter ultraviolet behaviors in SIGW spectra, necessitating special cautions in future detections as well as mutual constraints on/from primordial black holes.

 \textit{\textbf{Introduction.}---} Scalar-induced gravitational waves (SIGWs)~\cite{Baumann:2007zm, Ananda:2006af} are a prominent source of gravitational radiation and can encode rich information about early-universe physics (see Ref.~\cite{Domenech:2021ztg} for a review), including the associated production of primordial black holes (PBHs)~\cite{Saito:2008jc, Saito:2009jt}.
 Producing an observable SIGW requires an enhancement of curvature perturbations but on those scales that do not affect cosmic microwave background (CMB) observables; such enhancement can arise in scenarios like ultra-slow-roll inflation~\cite{Ivanov:1994pa, Leach:2000ea, Alabidi:2012ex, Ballesteros:2017fsr, Ballesteros:2020qam, Germani:2017bcs, Bhaumik:2019tvl, Ragavendra:2020sop, Garcia-Bellido:2017mdw} or the curvaton model~\cite{Lyth:2001nq, Enqvist:2001zp, Moroi:2001ct, Lyth:2002my, Sasaki:2006kq, Pi:2021dft} (see Ref.~\cite{LISACosmologyWorkingGroup:2025vdz} for a review).
-These mechanisms typically induce the nonlinearity, also known as the non-Gaussianity.
+These mechanisms typically induce \black{nonlinearities}, also known as non-Gaussianity.

 A standard approach to investigate this non-Gaussianity is to expand the exact curvature perturbation $\zeta$ in terms of a Gaussian field $\zeta_g$~\cite{Gangui:1993tt, Komatsu:2001rj},

 where $F_{\mathrm{NL}}, G_{\mathrm{NL}}, H_{\mathrm{NL}}, \ldots$ parametrize the amplitude of non-Gaussianity.
 By transforming the perturbations to momentum space, a semi-analytic formalism has been established~\cite{Kohri:2018awv, Espinosa:2018eve}, allowing an order-by-order calculation of the non-Gaussianity, but at the price of progressively higher-dimensional integrals that are not feasible in practice.